The 50 Best Romantic Movies of All Time

 The Age of Innocence

 If you like your love infused with bittersweet yearning, then The Age of Innocence will be just your thing.
 Martin Scorsese directed this adaptation of Edith Wharton’s novel, and he infuses the story about upper-crust New York society with mobster tension.
 Daniel Day-Lewis finds himself enraptured by the married Countess Olenska (Michelle Pfeiffer), but their friends and family won’t allow such a scandalous union.
-Watch it for the rapturous love story, but be prepared to fall for the production design—the Victorian-era costumes and set pieces will woo you as well.

 The Goodbye Girl

 Marsha Mason shines as a single mom in Manhattan whose boyfriend dumps her, then sublets the apartment they shared to a stage actor played by Richard Dreyfuss, who shows up on a rainy night demanding entrance.
 Forced cohabitation, with a wisecracking kid (Quinn Cummings) in the mix, provides zany comedy as heartbreak and hatred shift into much more romantic but totally risky territory.
-This is a movie about learning to trust again after you’d rather say goodbye.

 The African Queen